MartinVrbovcan/hmcrovator/README.md

         and (something).out.[identifier].
         (NOTE: also works if the .in and .out extensions are at the end of the filename) The corresponding inputs and outputs are matched according to the identifier.
-        The test cases are processed alphabetically according to the identifiers.
-    -v Verbose output - output the expected output and output from the program in the case of a wrong answer.
+        The test cases are processed alphabetically according to the identifiers -v Verbose output - output the expected test case output and output returned from the program in the case of a wrong answer
     -c Colored output - highlight output with colors and styling (may not display properly on all consoles)
 ```

 ## Contributing
 If you notice a bug or have a question, feel free to open an issue.

 This is just a pet project of mine and is my first dip into Rust.
-I am aware that it isn't efficient or super maintainable, so if you have some tips or would like to refactor the code to something better fell free to do so :).
+I am aware that it isn't efficient or super maintainable, so if you have some tips or would like to refactor the code to something better fell free to do so :)

 ## License